citta-lab/functional-programming-js/README.md

 1. Treat `object` as values.
 We shouldn't mutate the object but return new object with desired result how map / reduce / filter works.
 2. `Object.freeze()` can be used to avoid mutating the object.
 Example: `const person = Object.freeze(new Person('bob','murray'));` will prevent us changing the first or last name of the person object by doing `person.firstName = 'Tom'; // not allowed`.
 3. Functions behave like regular objects and we can pass functions as an arguments returned from other functions.
 This is nothing but higher order function.
+4. `forEach` is a functional preferred way of looping than other options.
+Exampple: `array.forEach()`.
+5. Use functional methods `call` and `apply` instead of `this`.
+These functional methods are part of functional prototype.
+6. Unlike many other progamming language javascript cant decalre `private` variables to avoid mutability, Hence use of `closure` can be used to achive the same. `Modular pattern` is one of best example of closure.

 ## Higher Order Functions
 By definition, functions can be passed as another functions arguments.